 Let's create a background layer copy and call AKVIS Enhancer plug-in on this layer.
 The plug-in will help us to increase details in the photo's shadows.
-This can be done by increasing the Shadows parameter to the maximum.

 Now by using Unsharp Mask filter we increase sharpness of the photo to enhance details even more.
 Apply Unsharp Mask filter with the following settings: Amount - 70%, Radius - 0.5 pixels, Threshold - 0 levels.

 After AKVIS Enhancer correction and application of Unsharp Mask filter the photo looks like this: